zainmo11/DLASU24_mission_Abdelrhman_Zain/EMG/representational learning/README.md

 ## Bottlenecks

-1. PCA reduces the data to only three components, leading to information loss.
+1. PCA reduces the data to three components, leading to information loss.
 As a linear technique, PCA assumes that the variance in the data is best represented by linear combinations of the original features.
 This assumption might not hold for complex, non-linear datasets, causing important patterns to be overlooked.

 2. Loading X_train_tabular.npy and y_train_tabular.npy files into memory can become a bottleneck, particularly for large datasets.
 These datasets may require substantial memory and processing resources, making efficient data handling a challenge.